Using AlphaFold on Berzelius

 Best Practice of Running AlphaFold on Berzelius

-To make the best utilisations of the GPU resources on Berzelius, we strongly suggest to separate the CPU and GPU parts when running AlphaFold jobs.
-You should run the CPU part job on Tetralith or on your local computer, and then run the GPU part job on Berzelius.
+To make the best use of the GPU resources on Berzelius, we strongly suggest separating the CPU and GPU parts when running AlphaFold jobs.
+You should run the CPU part on Tetralith or your local computer, and then run the GPU part on Berzelius.

-1. Run the CPU part job on Tetralith.
+1. Run the CPU part of the job on Tetralith.

 You need to set -F true in the command to run MSA and template searches only.

-Also, set -P 1 to run the MSA searches sequentially since the parallelisation on Tetralith will not give any improvement due to the I/O bottleneck.
-The CPU part job needs a large amount of memory so make sure that you have requested enough number of CPU cores.
-A sbatch script example has been prepared for you here.
+Additionally, set -P 1 to run the MSA searches sequentially, as parallelization on Tetralith will not provide any improvement due to the I/O bottleneck.
+The CPU part of the job requires a large amount of memory, so make sure you request enough CPU cores.
+An sbatch script example has been prepared for you here.

-On Tetralith, the AlphaFold database can be found at /proj/common_datasets/alphafold/v2.3.1.
+On Tetralith, the AlphaFold database can be found at /proj/common_datasets/AlphaFold.

 1. Transfer the CPU part results from Tetralith to Berzelius via your local computer.